Eonatator: Classification

 Like many mosasaurs, this genus has a complicated taxonomic history.
 The type specimen (UPI R 163, Uppsala University Palaeontological Institute, Uppsala, Sweden), a nearly complete skeleton, was originally referred to the genus Clidastes by Wiman and then to Halisaurus by Russell.
 Hence, Clidastes sternbergii became Halisaurus sternbergii.
 Although some agreed with this generic attribution, other paleontologists suggested that while H. sternbergii did not belong to Clidastes, its designation under Halisaurus is questionable; Lingham-Soliar (1996) referred H. sternbergii to C. sternbergii again, but this has found no acceptance in other researchers.

 In 2005, Halisaurus sternbergii was reassigned to its own genus, Eonatator by Nathalie Bardet and colleagues along with the description of Halisaurus arambourgi and the creation of the subfamily Halisaurinae.
 In the same year, Lindgren and Siverson suggested that Eonatator is an invalid junior synonym and should be classified as H. sternbergii, but this has found no acceptance in other researchers who used the genus name Eonatator instead.

 Below is a cladogram following an analysis by Takuya Konishi and colleagues (2016) done during the description of Phosphorosaurus ponpetelegans, which showcases the internal relationships within the Halisaurinae.
 The analysis excluded the dubious Halisaurus onchognathus and the genus Pluridens.

+In their 2023 description of the new Halisaurus species, H. hebae, Shaker et al. performed a phylogenetic analyses of members of the Halisaurinae.
+They suggested that Phosphorosaurus ponpetelegans and Eonatator coellensis were more closely related to the genus Halisaurus than the type species of their respective genera.
+They tentatively assigned both of these species to Halisaurus.
+The results of their analyses are displayed in the cladogram below: